 From Maureen Dowd's latest op-ed in the New York Times:

-"The religious institutions in Israel are stymieing every effort at peace," said the prince, wearing a black-and-gold robe and tinted glasses."
+"The religious institutions in Israel are stymieing every effort at peace," said the prince, wearing a black-and-gold robe and tinted glasses."and

 Israel is a secular society that some say is growing less secular with religious militants and the chief rabbinate that would like to impose a harsh and exclusive interpretation of Judaism upon the entire society.
 Ultra-Orthodox rabbis are fighting off the Jewish women who want to conduct their own prayer services at the Western Wall.
 (In Orthodox synagogues, some men still say a morning prayer thanking God for not making them women.)